Spring317/Vietnamese-ASR-for-edges-devices/README.md

 # Vietnamese-ASR-for-edges-devices
-A lightweight model which could be deploy on edges devices \n
+A lightweight model which could be deploy on edges devices

 #TODO
 * Finetune model